Learning How to Eat, Pray, LOVE—Part 3

 A Bucerias sunset.

-This past year in particular, my walk with the Lord has continued dismantling Western dualistic thinking—Self versus God, sacred versus ordinary, me versus them—and returning me again and again to Oneness with Love.
+When I started my nomadic travels back in 2024, I not only wanted to see the world and live an adventurous life, but also to break down religious barriers and experience God through cultures outside my American evangelical upbringing (my comfort zone and “mother tongue”).
+This past year in particular, my walk with the Lord has continued to include a healthy deconstruction of Western dualistic thinking—Self versus God, sacred versus ordinary, me versus them—and reconstruction of Oneness with Love.
 And my life will never be the same.

 In traveling solo as a digital nomad, I’ve been invited into a much quieter, more demanding healing work: learning how to remain in loving relationship with my Self.
 Not in theory, in practice.